Education, English, Global Politics

 Civic Function Perspective

 Religion has a role in keeping a check on government and pointing out the various injustices perpetrated by the state.
 On foreign policy, religious leaders often speak out or laud government foreign policies.
 Gentile criticizes the manner in which religion can be used to create dictatorial regimes.
 The author notes that countries where religion and state work together face numerous challenges when it comes to regulation and check the government.
 Verba adds that religion has a role in keeping the government in check.
 Religion prevents the government from taking all the powers.
 If religion is incorporated as part of the leadership, then foreign policies will be greatly influenced by religious views.
-Even if religion plays other roles in the society, it should remain actively involved with matters governance to prevent the government from amassing excess powers.
-However, Witte and Joel criticize religious leaders who have put much interest in politics disregarding their role of fighting for human rights.
+Even if religion plays other roles in society, it should remain actively involved with matters of governance to prevent the government from amassing excess powers.
+However, Witte and Joel criticize religious leaders who have put much interest in politics, disregarding their role in fighting for human rights.

 SEARCH